Collisions of solitary waves in condensates beyond mean-field theory: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We comprehensively consider two crucial beyond-mean-field features in soliton collisions.
-The first, phase-diffusion is shown to be responsible for the fragmentation of soliton trains reported in \cite{streltsov_frag}.
+The first, phase-diffusion is clearly linked to the fragmentation of soliton trains reported in \cite{streltsov_frag}.
 Phase-diffusion occurs whenever the atom-number within one soliton is uncertain.
 Since we cannot allocate a well-defined inter-soliton phase without allowing an uncertain atom-number due to their complementarity, it is thus unavoidable in principle that fragmentation eventually invalidates mean-field theory for soliton collisions.
-In practice the relevant time-scale can be fairly large at very low temperatures.
+In practice the relevant time-scale, which we have evaluated analytically, can be fairly large at very low temperatures.

 We have further shown that the time-scale is shortened significantly through the presence of un-condensed atoms, whether these arise from non-zero temperature or non-equilibrium dynamics.
 Through this acceleration of fragmentation, beyond mean field effects can explain predominantly repulsive interactions of solitons in trains generated after some non-equilibrium instability dynamics \cite{jila:solitons,strecker:brighsol,Nguyen_modulinst}.
 Nonetheless, we still expect soliton collisions under more controlled conditions as in \cite{Nguyen_solcoll_controlled} to adhere to mean-field theory.